gini/gini-pay-api-lib-android/ginipaylib/src/doc/source/guides/common-tasks.rst

             }
         });

-In version 2.0.0 we introduced *partial documents* to allow scanning documents with multiple pages.
 Each page of a document needs to uploaded as a partial document.
 In addition documents consisting of one page also should be uploaded as a partial document.